Dry Conditions#

 sys.path.append("../../../functions")

-from data_downloaders import GHCN
+from data_downloaders import GHCN, filter_by_time_completeness

 from rain_func import consecutive_dry_days, count_consecutive_days